Skip to main content

 3. Too Long (Over 60 Characters)

-Google cuts off titles longer than about 60 characters.
+Google cuts off titles longer than about 60 characters (or roughly 600 pixels wide).
 If your key information is at the end, nobody sees it.

 Fix: Keep titles between 50-60 characters.
 Front-load the most important keywords.